 Small businesses may also consider having a press release written the next time you win a business award, or sponsor a local charity or school function.
 Press releases can be about anything newsworthy and are oftentimes picked up by local papers who love to make news out of local accomplishments.
 Community members appreciate what happens within their city limits and surrounding areas and find local newspaper advertising to be more credible.

 A press release about a heartwarming cause can help build the character of your brand identity and endear you to your audience.
 Stories like these provide newsworthy common interest articles, that are just as important as news and local events articles.
 A press release can be a valuable way of reminding your community you are there and giving them insight into the values of your company.
 Press releases are also distributed online which is great when people are searching for you.
 Playing an active presence in your community and representing your brand consistently through local newspaper advertising and social media can be a positive way to draw sales both in-store and online.
+Reaching high income audiences is plus especially for small niche businesses looking to reach High Income demographics such as personal training studios or auto detailers.

 Create an Incentive